carmartins-dev/portfolio/index.md

 PTGP included online features such as public leaderboards and direct competitive races in streamed events, with prizes for the winners.
 To enable these competitions, I developed secure APIs to connect the game to its server to submit and update the player highscores.
 For the race events, I developed a custom Unity app to display the highscores, replays, sketches and also allow the players to interact with the stream itself via the game (emotes such as thumbs up, thumbs down, tomatoes, among others).

 Finally, I developed a website that showed all the information on the game, hosted the APIs and also displayed the leaderboards.

+To try it out, media, and gameplay, see the [Steam page](https://store.steampowered.com/app/3404160/Portugal_Tourism_GP/).